softwaredoug/idiot-proof-git/README.md

 ### 'git synced'

 Sync up current branch corresponding branch at trunkiest-trunk available.
-Either master or main on origin.
-If you have 'upstream' it prefers the upstream.
+Either master or main.
+If you have 'upstream' it prefers the upstream, but falls back to origin.

 Does a rebase with main/master on that remote.